 4) When a family member or caregiver is claiming the care recipient as a dependent, they can combine that individual’s medical and dental expenses with his or her own expenses.
 If the combined expenses exceed 7.5% of their combined adjusted gross income, they can claim the expenses as a deduction.

 There is an exception to the 50% financial support rule made when two or more individuals, typically family members, together contribute at least 50% of the support for the elderly dependent.
-In this case, the contributors can prepare a mutually agreed-upon "Multiple Support Declaration", which allows one of the contributing individuals to claim the elderly as a dependent and deduct that elderly person’s medical expenses.
-When using a "Multiple Support Declaration", the tax filer needs only to have contributed 10% of the total.
+In this case, the contributors can prepare a mutually agreed-upon “Multiple Support Declaration.”
+This allows one of the contributing individuals to claim the elderly as a dependent and deduct that elderly person’s medical expenses.
+When using a “Multiple Support Declaration”, the tax filer needs only to have contributed 10% of the total.
 Make note, the individual who is deducting the expenses can only use the amount they personally paid.

 “Medical and Dental Expenses” include a wide range of expenditures, some of which are not immediately obvious.
 See IRS Publication 502 for a complete list of qualifying medical and dental expenses.
 A partial list follows.
 Worth noting, if a senior is certified as chronically ill, the list of eligible expenses is expanded.